How does this align with my curriculum?

 A combustion reaction involves fuel and oxygen.
 Most fuels are hydrocarbons or a mix of hydrocarbons.
 When they react with oxygen, they produce carbon dioxide (CO2) and water (H2O).

 Combustion reactions release heat energy.
 Chemical reactions that produce heat are called exothermic reactions.
 Most vehicles use an engine to convert heat energy into mechanical energy.
 This energy gets transferred to the vehicle’s moving parts, like wheels and propellers.
-There, it takes the form of kinetic energy (energy of motion).
+There, it takes the form of (energy of motion).

 Fuels can be solid, liquid or gaseous.